Email this link to a friend.

 - Avoid hot tubs or saunas.

 - Abstain from intercourse for at least three days, but not more than seven days prior to collection of semen for egg collection and during treatment.
+However, if you are doing ICSI, the abstinence period is of no importance, since we only need 1 sperm to fertilise 1 egg during ICSI.

 The Cost of IVF